 - Assist in the production of complete, accurate, timely and understandable External Financial Reporting and in other public communications made by the firm

 - Take all reasonable measures to protect the confidentiality of non-public information relating to the firm and its clients

 Finance Officers and Finance Professionals must:

 - Address actual or apparent conflicts of interest between personal and professional relationships by disclosing to their manager and appropriate Legal, Human Resources, or Compliance officer any material transaction or relationship that reasonably could be expected to give rise to such a conflict, including but not limited to those with firm customers, suppliers, business associates, and employees with whom they work and/or support, and

 - Promptly report (anonymously, where permitted by law) any potential or actual violation of the Code of Ethics or any other matters that may compromise the integrity of the firm’s External Financial Reporting

 Reports may be made to the JPMC Conduct Hotline or in any of the ways set forth in the Code of Conduct (see below).

 The reporting requirements do not prevent employees from reporting to the government or regulators conduct that the employee believes to be in violation of law, and it does not require employees to notify the firm prior to reporting to the government or regulators.

 The firm strictly prohibits intimidation or retaliation against anyone who makes a good faith report about a potential or actual violation of the Code of Ethics, or of any law or regulation governing the firm’s business.
 The firm also strictly prohibits any intimidation or retaliation against anyone who assists with an inquiry or investigation of any such violation.

 Reporting by phone

 Calling the toll-free JPMC Conduct Hotline is the easiest way to make a report.
-You will speak with a trained interviewer (who is not a firm employee), and translation services are available.
+You will speak with a trained interviewer (who is not a firm employee).
+Translation services are available.
 The Hotline and online resources are available 24 hours a day, 7 days a week.

 Other reporting methods